RichardJECooke/richardjecooke.github.io/source/_posts/configuring-a-machine-with-powershell-a-quick-guide-for-beginners.md

 * Line 1: PowerShell expects functions to start with a verb from the list found by running Get-Verb.
 It won't error but will warn you.
 * Line 4: Comparison operators are -eq for =, -ne for <>, -gt for >, and so on.
 Null, true, and false are represented by $null, $true, and $false.
 * Line 10: Functions are not called with parameters in brackets, nor separated by commas.
 Parameters are separated only by whitespace.
 Brackets are used to wrap something that contains spaces into one parameter.
-* Parameters are passed by value unless you preceed the formal and actual parameters by \[ref\].
+* Parameters are passed by value unless you preceed the formal and actual parameters by ref.
 If the function can't find a variable in the parameter list it will create a global variable (like Javascript if you create a variable without using 'var').

 ## Modules & logging